 – Wet toals

-– Book or anything that helps to be distracted in the tent
+– Book or anything that helps to be entertained in the tent

 – 6 pairs of hand warmers